k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 #### SEQ_CACHE_INTERFACE Global
-A new Global has been added in TDM V8.1 - SEQ_CACHE_INTERFACE.
-This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra), and it must be aligned with Fabric’s system DB.
-From TDM V9.0 onwards, TDM setsthe POSTGRESQL_ADMIN as a default value in this Global:
+A new Global, SEQ_CACHE_INTERFACE, was introduced in TDM V8.1.
+This Global is populated with the DB interface of the k2masking DB (PostgreSQL or Cassandra) and must be aligned with Fabric’s system DB.
+From TDM V9.0 onwards, TDM sets the POSTGRESQL_ADMIN as a default value for this Global:
 - If you use Cassandra as Fabric’s system DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
 - If you wish to use the PostgreSQL DB as Fabric's system DB, do the following:
-    - Open the Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.
+    - Open Fabric’s config.ini file and edit the [system_db] section’s attributes including the SYSTEM_DB_DATABASE attribute to be aligned with the POSTGRESQL_ADMIN DB interface.

 #### TDMB_SCHEMA Global

-- This Global hold the TDM DB schema name.
-By default it is populated with **public**.
-Edit it if you wish to create a different schema than 'public' for the TDM DB.
+- This Global holds the TDM DB schema name.
+By default, it is populated with **public**.
+Edit it if you wish to create a schema other than 'public' for the TDM DB.
 - Always restart Fabric after updating this Global.

 ### Shared Functions

 The TDM shared functions are saved in the **TDM** [Logic file](/articles/04_fabric_studio/09_logic_files_and_categories.md).

-Import the TDM shared functions to your project.
+Import the TDM shared functions into your project.
 Note that as the TDM category contains the product's functions, it is recommended to add the project's shared functions to a separate category (Logic file) in order to simplify the TDM version upgrading.

 ## TDM Library - MTables